wilmTap/learning-analytics/README.md

 # Jisc's Learning Analytics Platform.
 This repo provides technical documentation for Jisc's Learning Analytics Platform.
-This information is aimed at developers who which to build applications on the framework.
+This information is aimed at developers who want to build applications on the framework.

 ## Useful resources